Rhythm Energy

 The Transparency Difference

 Most Texas electricity plans advertise one rate, then hit you with delivery charges, fees, and tiered usage games.
-Rhythm doesn’t play that.
+We’ve analyzed thousands of EFLs—the tricks are everywhere.

 What you see is what you pay: Their advertised rate includes delivery charges and fees.
 No surprise line items.
+We’ve verified this across multiple plans.

 Solar Buyback Program